Aksy District: Prominent people from the Aksy district

 There were several prominent people from the Aksy area of the Jalal-Abad region in Kyrgyzstan.

 In the 19th century: prominent statesman Nuzup Mingbashy (Yusuf Mingbashi) of the Kokand khanate, poet Jengijok, etc.

-In the 20th century: a poet Temirkul Umetaliev, a writer Tologon Kasymbekov, etc.
+In the 20th century: a poet Temirkul Umetaliev, a writer Tologon Kasymbek, etc.

 At the end of the 20th century - beginning of the 21st century: politicians Topchubek Turgunaliev, Azimbek Beknazarov, a historian Tashmanbet Kenensariev, a journalist Uran Toktonazarovich Botobekov, etc.